Steven Parker (defensive back): Los Angeles Rams

 Parker was signed as an undrafted free agent by the Los Angeles Rams after the 2018 NFL draft on April 28.
 He was waived by the Rams at the end of training camp, but was subsequently re-signed to the team's practice squad.
 He was waived again at the end of the Rams preseason on August 31, 2019.

 Miami Dolphins

 Parker was claimed off waivers by the Miami Dolphins on September 1, 2019.
 He made his NFL debut on September 8, 2019, against the Baltimore Ravens.
 Parker made his first career start on September 22, 2019, against the Dallas Cowboys, making three tackles and defending a pass in a 6–31 loss.
-He recorded his first career interception on November 10, 2019, against the Indianapolis Colts, picking off a pass from Brian Hoyer in the end zone in the Dolphins' 16–12 win.
+He recorded his first career interception on November 10, 2019, against the Indianapolis Colts, picking off a pass from Brian Hoyer and Eric Ebron in the end zone in the Dolphins 16–12 win.

 In week 14 against the New York Jets, Parker intercepted his second pass of the season off a pass thrown by Sam Darnold during the 22–21 loss.
 He finished his rookie season with 20 tackles, three passes defended and two interceptions in 14 games with four starts.

 On August 13, 2020, Parker was waived by the Dolphins.